b4mboo/prophet/README.md

 (i.e. tests) on the merged branch.
 After the run has finished, Pullermann will post a comment to the pull request stating whether the execution succeeded or failed.

+Ever since GitHub released their awesome commit status API, Pullermann also makes use of that and sets statuses according to the execution of your code to 'pending', 'failure' or 'success'.

 Installation is quite easy.
 If you are using bundler (i.e. for a Rails project), just add the following to your Gemfile: